Saburo Hasegawa: Relationship with Isamu Noguchi

 Because Hasegawa was both fluent in English and already held a respected position in the Japanese art world, he was invited to work as a guide for Japanese American artist Isamu Noguchi during Noguchi's trip to Japan in 1950.
 Hasegawa and Noguchi visited landmark sites together including the Katsura Imperial Villa, Ryōan-ji, and Ise Shrine.
 Over the course of the trip, they discovered they had much in common and became close friends.
 Noguchi was excited to have access to lesser-known sites of Japanese art and culture, and his own art reflected certain Japanese aesthetic qualities.
 Hasegawa felt that this enthusiasm for Japanese tradition displayed by Noguchi, a modern artist, helped legitimize his own belief in the convergence of Japanese tradition and modern art.

 Hasegawa published numerous articles on Noguchi's work.
 Their relationship and exchanges gained significant media attention.
 According to art historian Kitazawa Noriaki, Noguchi's trip to Japan may have been the catalyst for a series of intellectual debates that occurred in Japan in the 1950s on the meaning of Japanese tradition in modern art, architecture, and society.
 This is commonly known as the "Tradition Dispute" (dentō ronsō).

 Activity in New York

 Hasegawa was invited by the American Abstract Artists group to curate an exhibition of Asian abstract art in New York City.
 Hasegawa travelled to New York in 1954, where he helped install the exhibition at the Riverside Museum in Manhattan.
 The exhibition included the work of ten artists, of which Hasegawa was one, and was the first of its kind to be held in the United States.
 Hasegawa also helped select artists for the 1954 exhibition at the Museum of Modern Art in New York, Japanese Calligraphy.
 He attended the opening of the exhibition.
+Hasegawa met Sari Dienes, and was photographed with her at the Hotel Beaux Arts dated 1954.
+They became friends, and he visited her studio at 58 West 57th Street often.
+They both showed at Gumps Gallery in San Francisco, before Sari left to visit Japan.

 Hasegawa had two solo exhibitions at galleries in New York, which drew prominent New York art world figures.
 He was also had several new essays published in American publications such as ARTnews.